johndstein/docdown/README.md

 We hate to wait.

 Building simple, elegant solutions is hard work.
-It takes discipline, commitment, and some blood, sweat and tears.
+It takes discipline, commitment and some blood, sweat and tears.
 We shall see . . .